 “I love the fact that [Kaplan] has a classical vocal background and to see how good vocal technique translates to any genre,” Burkhart said.

 Kaplan grew up in choir beginning in middle school.
-He majored in opera in college before getting the call to join Pentatonix prior to the group’s appearance on NBC’s “The Sing-Off.”
+He later majored in opera in college before getting the call to join Pentatonix.
+The call came just prior to the group’s appearance on NBC’s “The Sing-Off.”

-Since then, Pentatonix has won multiple Grammy awards and has gained attention internationally with chart-topping tracks and albums on both iTunes and Billboard.
-Their most recent Grammy nomination is for “Jolene,” a collaboration with East Tennessee’s own Dolly Parton.
+Since then, Pentatonix won multiple Grammy awards and gained international attention with chart-topping tracks and albums on both iTunes and Billboard.
+Their most recent Grammy nomination comes for “Jolene,” a collaboration with East Tennessee’s own Dolly Parton.